 - Therefore, if one has a “large” enough sheet of paper, there is no limit to the amount of folds one can make (the physical limits are based on things like “needing to fold a piece of paper in space to make the fold”).

-- CAVEAT: The universe has physical limits (like the amount of concentrated mass that can be in one space before a black hold is created), and these limits could affect paper-folding.
-Theoretically, even if one had enough paper and could fold it, they could still run up against the laws of physics at some point.
+- CAVEAT: The universe has physical limits, and these limits could theoretically affect paper-folding.
+In other words, even if one had enough paper and could fold it, they could still run up against the laws of physics at some point.

 The implications of this and all the logic behind this can be expressed by a poem contained in Folding Paper in Half (a paper based on the work of a grade 11 student in California, Britney C. Gallivan, who had mathematically disproved the paper folding myth):